Early College Academy

 - You are considered an in-district applicant at MCC

-- You will be notified you are accepted into MCC and receive an MCC student ID.
-This is not acceptance into the ECA program as MCC accepts all applicants.
+- You will receive an email notifying you that you are accepted into MCC.
+You are required to acknowledge this acceptance.
+You will then be emailed an MCC Student ID.
+NOTE - This is not acceptance into the ECA program as MCC accepts all applicants, it is merely part of the process.

 - Each year, all current ECA students in good standing have a spot in the program unless they choose not to continue.
 These students get the first seats in the program yearly.